 Medicaid is a statewide, government subsidized insurance program covering low-income and disabled adults and children.
 The program is for individuals with little to no income, or a disability that affects their ability to work.

-Child Health Plan Plus is a statewide, government-subsidized insurance program covering low-income children who don’t qualify for Medicaid, and whose families cannot afford private coverage.
+Child Health Plan Plus is a statewide, government-subsidized insurance program covering low-income children (18 years and under) and pregnant women age 19, who don’t qualify for Medicaid, and whose families cannot afford private coverage.

 Kaiser Permanente is committed to serving as a leader in public policy for improving the delivery of care for the underserved, and to represent the health interests of all our community members.